The importance of protected Trees and How to Identify Them

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-If you work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.
+If you carry out work on a protected tree without the proper permits, you could be facing substantial fines and even imprisonment.

-Can I appeal a TPO and/or preservation order?
+Can I appeal an TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion